Avaiga/taipy/gui/doc/file_selector.md

-A control that allows to upload files.
+Allows to upload a file content.

 The upload can be triggered by pressing a button, or drag-and-dropping a file on top of the control.

 ## Usage

-### default behavior
+### Default behavior

-The variable specified in _content_ is populated by a local filename when transfer is finished.
+The variable specified in _content_ is populated by a local filename when the transfer is finished.

 !!! example "Page content"